chebfun/chebsite/docs/functions/chebfun/cylinder.md

 ---
-title: """cylinder"""
+title: "cylinder"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """cylinder"""
+function_name: "cylinder"
-snippet: """Generate cylinder.
-Surface revolution of a chebfun to form a chebfun2."""
+snippet: "Generate cylinder.
+Surface revolution of a chebfun to form a chebfun2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CYLINDER Generate cylinder.
+<pre class="help-text"> CYLINDER Generate cylinder.
 Surface revolution of a chebfun to form a chebfun2.

     [X, Y, Z] = CYLINDER(R) forms the unit cylinder based revolving the function R about the z-axis.
 X, Y, and Z are chebfun2 objects such that